 Feijoada, a stew of black beans, pork and sausage is a hearty meal which is popular across the country.
 The stew takes a day to prepare from soaking the beans to desalting the pork.
 Pão de queijo, a delicious cheese bread, is the perfect on-the-go snack!
 The soft cheese is surrounded by crispy bread and rolled into a ball.
 Variations on this snack include fillings such as cream cheese or meat.
 The traditional moqueca fish stew is served in a boiling hot pan.
 The stew is made of diced tomatoes, onions and herbs with fish in coconut milk.

-A rich and colourful heritage
+Explore Brazil's rich and colourful heritage

 If there is one thing that unifies this culturally diverse country it has to be the music and dance which is a big part of Brazilian identity.
 Styles like the Bossa Nova are internationally known and became popular in the 1950’s.
 The Bossa Nova is a mix of Jazz and Samba with an emphasis on acoustic guitars and drums.